delumen0110/delumen0110/README.md

- 👋 Hi, I’m @delumen0110
+ 👋 Hi, I’m ibrahim
- 👀 I’m interested in learning programming languages
- 🌱 I’m currently learning html and css
- 💞️ I’m looking forward to collaborating with this community on my career analysis 📫 reach me on delumen0110@gmail.com
+ 👀 i love to learn about smart contract and blockchain technology 💞️ I’m looking forward to collaborating with this community on my career analysis 📫 reach me on delumen0110@gmail.com
  ⚡ i love my passion, really do love it